nanoporetech/modkit/book/src/advanced_usage.md

   -o, --out-dir <OUT_DIR>
           Directory to deposit result tables into.
 Required for model probability histogram output.
-          Creates two files probabilities.tsv and probabilities.txt The .txt contains ASCII-histograms and the .tsv contains tab-separated variable data represented by the histograms.

       --prefix <PREFIX>
           Label to prefix output files with.
-E.g. 'foo' will output foo_thresholds.tsv, foo_probabilities.tsv, and foo_probabilities.txt.

       --force
           Overwrite results if present.